januhub/E-Commerce_E2E_Playwright_Testing/README.md

 4. Network security test: User can't access another user's orders using their order ID.
 5. Visual tests: Pop-up validation, Visual comparison.

-Tests are stored in a folder called test.

 ## Prerequisite
  Ensure `node` and `npm` is installed in the system